rust-lang/rust/src/doc/rustc-dev-guide/src/profiling/with_perf.md

 ### Example: Where does MIR borrowck spend its time?

-Often we want to do a more "explorational" queries.
+Often we want to do more "explorational" queries.
 Like, we know that MIR borrowck is 29% of the time, but where does that time get spent?
 For that, the `--tree-callees` option is often the best tool.
 You usually also want to give `--tree-min-percent` or